Sequoia/microservices-code-along/README.md

 ℹ️ *See [INSTRUCTIONS.md](INSTRUCTIONS.md) for notes on using this repository.*

+# Step 14a: Removing Assets: Downloads

+We will now remove our `downloads` directory to an S3 bucket as well, but because we want to restrict access to these assets, we'll need some authorization checks in front of it.
+We'll put them therefor in a bucket we *do not* expose over HTTP, but instead, expose through a Lambda.
+That will allow us to check download authorization before sending them the file.
+We'll save authorization for next step.
+In this step we'll get our Lambda set up, taking requests over HTTP, reading files from S3, and sending them back to the user.

+This is a rather large step, so you're encouraged to refer to the finished version as needed.
+(Of course you can always do this as desired!).

+:information_source: This step assumes you've already got serverless up and running and deployed a "hello world" service.

+## Goals

+1. Create an S3 bucket for Downloads
+2. Create a "serverless" function that:
+    1. Takes a filename as a query parameter (`?token=filename.txt`)
+    2. Reads the file from S3
+    3. Sends it back to the user
+3. Time allowing: handle 403s, 404s, & 500 errors

+## Hints

+*   Create the S3 bucket (`books-downloads`) in the same region for simplicity (`us-west-2` in this repository)
+*   `$ sls create --template aws-nodejs --path download-service`
+    * set `provider.stage`
+    * set `provider.region`
+*   Delete the rest of the comments in the `serverless.yaml` -- they mostly go over things you don't need, frequently using **more complex/confusing syntax than you need**.
+*   Your function will need:
+    * The name of the bucket (passed as an environment variable)
+    * Permissions to access that bucket (an `iamRoleStatement` allowing `s3:GetObject` on the bucket `arn`)
+*   Set properties to be shared as custom properties & reference them elsewhere:

+    ```yaml
+    custom:
+      snacksBucket: snack-bucket-123

+    functions:
+      triscuts:
+        environment:
+          BUCKET: ${self:custom.snacksBucket}
+        iamRoleStatements:
+          - Effect: Allow
+            Resource: "arn:aws:s3:::${self:custom.snacksBucket}/*"
+        # ...
+    ```

+*   The S3 SDK can return promises if you append `.promise()` to a call

+    ```js
+    s3.getObject({
+      Key: 'file123.txt'
+    })
+    .promise()
+    .then(file => {
+      console.log(String(file.Body));
+    })
+    ```

 # Step 13: Removing Assets: Thumbnails

 Our thumbnail images are bundled with each "webapp" deployment and served by the webapp.
 This is less-than-ideal for several reasons: